El Apóstol: Production

-Writing and animation

-After the success of La intervención a la provincia de Buenos Aires in 1916, Valle began working on a full-length political satire film which became El Apóstol.
-El Apóstol was a satire based on President Yrigoyen.
-Valle hired Alfonso de Laferrére to write the script, and Andrés Ducaus to build 3D models of buildings in Buenos Aires.
-Laferrere asked Cristiani if he would be interested in being the principal animator (equivalent to directing); Cristiani said yes, but he would need help due to the amount of work required.
+After the success of La intervención a la provincia de Buenos Aires, Valle began working on the full-length film El Apóstol, which satirized President Yrigoyen, who won the 1916 presidential election as part of the Radical Civic Union and had a reputation for lengthy speeches and demagoguery.
+Valle hired Alfonso de Laferrére to write the script and Cristiani to serve as the principle animator.
+Upon Cristiani's request for aid due to the meticulous nature of animation, Valled hired Andrés Ducaus to build three-dimensional models of buildings in Buenos Aires.
 The animation method would be identical to that of La intervención a la provincia de Buenos Aires.

 To attract publicity, Valle hired the popular cartoonist Diógenes "El Mono" Taborda.
-Taborda liked the idea of bringing his caricatures to life, and gave Cristiani sketches of the characters.
-Cristiani was dismayed, however; although he thought they were good, they were too rigid and detailed for him to animate.
-Toborda left the production, daunted by the amount of work needed to complete the film, but allowed Cristiani to make his drawings simpler and easier to animate.
-It is unknown how long El Apóstol took to produce, but it was quick for an animated film; production was estimated at less than ten months, or twelve months.
-A total of 58,000 frames were filmed, which clocked in at one hour and ten minutes.
+Taborda liked the idea of bringing his caricatures to life and gave Cristiani sketches of the characters.
+Although Cristiani thought they were good, they were too rigid and detailed for him to animate.
+Taborda left the production, daunted by the amount of work needed to complete the film, but allowed Cristiani to make his drawings simpler and easier to animate.

+It is unknown exactly how long El Apóstol took to produce, but it was quick for an animated film.
+According to different accounts, production took either a year or less than ten months.
+Filming was done in the studio Talleres Cinematográficos, using self-made voltaic arc lamps set up by Cristiani as artificial light.
+A total of 58,000 frames were filmed, clocking in at one hour and ten minutes.
+The destruction of Buenos Aires scene at film's conclusion used the three-dimensional models of the city created by Ducaus.

-Release and reception
+Reception and legacy

 El Apóstol was released on November 9, 1917, at the Cine Select-Suipacha.
-The film was successful in Buenos Aires, with many newspapers favorably reviewing the film.
+The film was successful in Buenos Aires, with newspapers favorably reviewing the film.
+Crítica, La Nación, and La Película considered El Apóstol a cinematic advancement, and La Razón considered it good satire.
 The destruction of Buenos Aires near the end of the film was considered its most impressive scene.
-It was so successful that it was shown several times daily for six months before it was banned by the Buenos Aires town council as a caricature of the current political situation.
-Because it appealed primarily to Buenos Aires residents, it was not distributed elsewhere in Argentina or abroad.
-As a result, it was not well-known at the time.
+While El Apóstol was initially paired with other films during cinema showings, success among the general public in Buenos Aires led to theater managers running repeated showings of the film in a single days.
+El Apóstol screenings lasted for six months before it was banned by the Buenos Aires town council for being a caricature of a current political situation.
+Because it appealed primarily to Buenos Aires residents, it was not distributed beyond its initial location, making it obscure.